Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 • Elizabeth Gomm (ca 1853 - ): born Hammersmith; at home in 1881

-Joseph Jacobs, a cousin from Somerset, aged 62 and his wife Jane were living with Stephen in 1881
+Joseph JACOBS, a cousin from Somerset, aged 62 and his wife Jane were living with Stephen in 1881

-• George Gomm (ca 1827 - 1877): born Brentford, married Elizabeth Ann (born Brentford ca 1843, died 1874); there is a marriage at St James Westminster in 1851 of a GG to Elizabeth Ann Waight which fits; he was a grocer on Back Lane in 1861; a grocer at no. 339 in 1871; death of a GG registered in Brentford in 1877, age 49; children include
+• George Gomm (ca 1827 - 1877): born Brentford, married Elizabeth Ann (born Brentford ca 1843, died 1874); there is a marriage at St James Westminster in 1851 of a GG to Elizabeth Ann WAIGHT which fits; in 1852 he was a car man of Old Brentford; he was a grocer on Back Lane in 1861; a grocer at no. 339 in 1871; death of a GG registered in Brentford in 1877, age 49, he left a will (estate valued under £600); children include

 • George Gomm (1852 - ): working as a grocer in 1871